H-integral and Gaussian integral normal mixed Cayley graphs

-A mixed graph is called \emph{H-integral} if the eigenvalues of its Hermitian-adjacency matrix are integers.
-A mixed graph is called \emph{Gaussian integral} if the eigenvalues of its (0, 1)-adjacency matrix are Gaussian integers.
-We characterize the set $S$ for which a normal mixed Cayley graph $\text{Cay}(\Gamma, S)$ is H-integral.
-We also show that a normal mixed Cayley graph is H-integral if and only if the graph is \emph{Gaussian integral}.
+If all the eigenvalues of the Hermitian-adjacency matrix of a mixed graph are integers, then the mixed graph is called \emph{H-integral}.
+If all the eigenvalues of the (0,1)-adjacency matrix of a mixed graph are \emph{Gaussian integers}, then the mixed graph is called \emph{Gaussian integral}.
+For any finite group $\Gamma$, we characterize the set $S$ for which the normal mixed Cayley graph $\text{Cay}(\Gamma, S)$ is H-integral.
+We further prove that a normal mixed Cayley graph is H-integral if and only if it is Gaussian integral.

-\textbf{Keywords.} integral graphs; H-integral mixed graph; Gaussian integral mixed graph; normal mixed Cayley graph. \\ \textbf{Mathematics Subject Classifications:} 05C50, 05C25.
+\textbf{Keywords.} integral graphs; H-integral mixed graph; Gaussian integral mixed graph; normal mixed Cayley graph. \\ \textbf{Mathematics Subject Classifications:} 05C50, 20C15.